logicahealth/sandbox-community-edition/README.md

 Set Memory to a minimum of 8.00 GB:
 ![Docker Memory](./images/docker_memory.png)
 Now instances will get the memory they require to run correctly.
 If you are running into memory issues with the containers this is most likely the culprit.

+The community edition was tested on Docker Desktop v3.1.0 and docker compose version 1.27.4.
+The docker version may be checked using the About menu option.
+The docker compose version may be checked using the command ```docker-compose -v```.

 ### Download and Install
 1. Clone this project